Skip to Content

 Here’s an example list in Sales Nav, including a list of some of my favorite filters to narrow down your targeting.

 • Posted on LinkedIn.
 This allows you to target only the most active people on LinkedIn.
-When you are doing outreach, you want to target active people.
+Outreach only works if someone is actually on the platform.

 • Geography segmentation.
 It’s pretty important to nail your targeting by geography.
 For example - East vs. West Coast, Europe vs. USA, etc.